nestauk/beis-indicators/data/schema/README.md

 ## Simple indicators

-For simple indicators obtained from a single source, please refer to [`data/schema_template.yaml`](./schema_template.yaml): for each field, substitute the type and the comment with an actual value, with the exception of:
+For simple indicators obtained from a single source, please refer to [`data/schema_template.yaml`](./schema_template.yaml): for each field, substitute type and comment with an actual value, with the exception of:

 ```yaml
 order: [year, nuts_id, nuts_year_spec, value.id]
 ```

 Keep this as is, eventually just remove the doc comment.

+Please remove any unneeded comments.

 ## Derived indicators